muarshad01/LLM/Notes/lecture21_notes.md

 * 10:00

-* First Advantage: ReLU discontinuity at x=0, which makes it not differentiable.
+* __First Advantage__: ReLU discontinuity at $$x=0$$, which makes it not differentiable.
 JELU activation on the other hand is smooth throughout so it's differentiable across all X.
-* Second Advantage is that it's not zero for Negative X so that solves the dead neuron problem even if the output of a neuron after is negative even if it goes through JELU it will not become zero so the neuron won't become dead it will still keep on contributing to the learning process that's the second reason.
+* __Second Advantage__ :is that it's not zero for Negative X so that SOLVES the dead neuron problem.
+Even if the output of a neuron is negative once it goes through JELU it will not become zero.
+So the neuron won't become dead, it will still keep on contributing to the learning process that's the second reason.

-1. first reason is differentiability
+1. First reason is differentiability.
-2. second reason is it prevents the dead neuron problem
+2. Second reason is it prevents the dead neuron problem
-3. third reason is that it just seems to work better than ReLU
+3. Third reason is that it just seems to work better than ReLU

-* when we do experiments with LLMs so as always activation functions are hyperparameters right so we need to test out multiple activation functions to see which one performs better and we have generally seen that JELU performs much better in the context of LLM compared to ReLU.
+* When we do experiments with LLMs so as always __activation functions are hyperparameters__ right.
+So we need to test out multiple activation functions to see which one performs better.
+We have generally seen that JELU performs much better in the context of LLM compared to ReLU.

 ```python